 How "The Mindy Project" Won Me Over!

-Geez, I guess that was kind of a back-handed compliment to the hilarious writers and performers from those shows.
-Maybe I shouldn't say "awkward".
-Perhaps I should say, complex.
-Sassy?
-Weird?
-Varied?
 "The Mindy Project" was a really solid show.
 Here are a few reasons why I'll keep watching, and why you should give it a chance.
-(Remember, in this day and age, if you don't support a pilot you enjoyed, network executives will yank it faster than...I can't come up with a punchline for this right now.
-Just know, they'll cancel it if you don't support it!
-So watch people, WATCH!)
+Remember, in this day and age, if you don't support a pilot you enjoyed, network executives will yank it faster than...I can't come up with a punchline for this right now.
+Just know, they'll cancel it if you don't support it.

 Relevant Anecdote: I used to stalk the Half-Price Books in Indianapolis.
-I was there so often the summer between my two years in grad school that I'm surprised they didn't start shooing me out with a broom like one of those sad, pathetic pigeons that somehow gets trapped indoors.
-I camped out in the "memoir" section because that's where all the books of funny essays by hilarious ladies were.
+I was there so often the summer between my two years in grad school that I'm surprised they didn't start shooing me out with a broom like one of those sad birds that somehow gets trapped indoors.
+I camped out in the memoir section because that's where all the books of funny essays by hilarious ladies were.
 Tina Fey, Laurie Notaro, Rachel Dratch, and yes...Mindy Kaling.

 I half hated those books, because I felt like they were stealing my life.
 My anecdotes.
 My stories.
-I wanted my chance to tell my funny stories and it felt like they were beating me to it.
+I wanted my chance to tell funny stories and it felt like they were beating me to the punchline.